Quick guide: industrial components for outdoor cabinets

 The first issue you need to be aware of is NEMA or IP ratings.
 Both of these are standards that tell you the level of protection against dust, dirt, moisture, water and other foreign objects, such as tools or fingers.
 If you want an outdoor NEMA cabinet, or one that is IP rated, then some of your components need to carry this rating as well.
 This will maintain your cabinet’s rating.
 You can learn more about IP and NEMA ratings here.

-Fibre-optic cabinets If your application is a fibre street cabinet, the components shown here are suitable, from outdoor cabinet hinges to electrical enclosure locks and latches.
+If your application is a fibre street cabinet, the components shown here are suitable, from outdoor cabinet hinges to electrical enclosure locks and latches.
 However, you’ll also need fibre-optic cable management, designed specifically for optimising network performance and enabling easy access for maintenance.
 View components designed for fibre cabinets here.

 Let’s look at the different parts attached to the frame, and what components you need to consider.

-Front or rear door
+Access to your cabinets: Front or rear door

 If you want to access your electric cabinet design from both sides, then these components work for either front or rear doors.